UPDATED: SEPTEMBER 06, 2023 | 3 MIN READ

 However, you rely on neighbors or passers-by to notice issues if your home is unoccupied.
 They may take much longer to see things than if you lived there.
-The time between the beginning of a problem and the arrival of emergency services may be prolonged.
+The time between a problem’s beginning and emergency services’ arrival may be prolonged.
 This results in more significant harm than what would have occurred had the issue been addressed earlier.
 Burst pipes, for example, may take neighbors a long time to notice.

-A home is not just a place to live.
-It’s an investment, a lifestyle, and a symbol of who you are.
+A home isn’t just a place to live.
+It’s an investment, a lifestyle, and a symbol of your identity.
 When protecting your home, it’s essential to take the necessary precautions.

-In this section, we’ll discuss how you can protect your home from burglars and other intruders, even if you’re away for some time.
+This section discusses protecting your home from burglars and intruders, even if you’re away for some time.

 A lot of people are opting for smart security systems these days.
 This is because they help protect your home and make it more convenient.
 Some of the most popular features of a smart security system are: